tlmoni/spacedude3/doc/review-form.md

 situations.
 E.g., functions can survive invalid inputs and exception handling is used where appropriate.
 (2p)

 ## 4. Project extensiveness (0-10p)

   * Project contains features beyond the minimal requirements: Most of the projects list additional features which can be implemented for more points.
 Teams can also suggest their own custom features, though they have to be in the scope of the project and approved by the course assistant who is overseeing the project.
+Project topic descriptions give a rough guideline about how these points are awarded on different topics, but note that this will be always case-by-case estimation by the supervisor, depending on the actual implementation and its characteristics.
 (0-10p)